ondrs/upload-manager/README.md

     {basePath}/{relativePath}[/{dir}]

-dir is an optional parameter and you can set during the runtime of your script in the listen or
+dir is an optional parameter and you can set during the runtime of your script in the listen() or upload() method.

 **fileManager:**
 - blacklist